samiscold/samiscold/README.md

 ### Hello World 🌐 I'm Samir Vllaço,

-A Web developer passionate about building web applications 💻 that are appealing visually and keep the users interested.
-I like learning new trends, exploring scalability problems and improving efficiency and performance.
+A Web developer passionate about building web applications 💻 that are appealing visually and keep the users interested: I like learning new trends, exploring scalability problems and improving efficiency and performance.

 - 🔭 Current project <a href="https://github.com/samiscold/book-press">book press </a>
 - 👯 I’m looking to collaborate with someone on my recent project <a href="https://github.com/samiscold/book-press">book press </a>